LambdaSharp/LambdaSharpTool/Samples/CustomResourceTypeSample/ReadMe.md

         return new Response<MyResourceAttributes> {

-            // assign a physical resource ID to custom resource PhysicalResourceId = "MyResource:123",
+            // assign a physical resource ID to custom the resource PhysicalResourceId = "MyResource:123",

             // set response attributes